genpguides/genp-reddit-backup/patchmethods.md

 &gt; It's similar to the previous method, but with all the work already done for you.
 It's a modified installer made by a Russian Re-Packer code-named "Monkrus", **a well regarded and trusted so far by the community**.

-&gt; Uses a re-pack of the official adobe programs, already pre-patched, and requires **no account signed in to work (offline use)**.
+&gt; Uses a re-pack of the official adobe programs, already pre-patched, and requires **no Creative Cloud or any account signed in to work (offline use)**.

 &gt; Its as simple as downloading and installing like any other type of software.